|

 East / West from Geneve to Limoges, Bordeaux, the east side is hilly and therefore slow to ride.

-- Shopping: 8:00-13:00 14:30-20:00 like Casino, Carrefour, Lidl etc, a few also open Su for a short time except at holidays
+- Shopping: 8:00-20:00 (smaller shops closed between 13:00-14:30) like Super U, Intermarche, Casino, Carrefour, Lidl etc, a few also open Su in the morning, but all are closed at holidays (e.g. 14.
+July)

-- Wild Camping: good options near forests, or rivers; along meditarrean sea a bit more rare, but still possible
+- Wild Camping: tolerated, good options near forests, or rivers; along meditarrean sea a bit more rare, but still possible

-- Water: public wells scarce, rather buy water
+- Water: public wells scarce, rather buy water or ask locals to help out, or get water at cemetries

 Paris is most beautiful and a joy to ride with the bicycle, it might be hard to get into the center of Paris passing through all the suburbs which seamless connect to Paris itself, once you are in there is a lot to explore, most beautiful city I saw in my life; leaving the city by bicycle is as hard as entering the city avoiding highways and such, detail map of the city required.